cocreators-ee/migrate-anything/README.rst

 This project is run on GitHub using the issue tracking and pull requests here.
 If you want to contribute, feel free to `submit issues <https://github.com/cocreators-ee/migrate-anything/issues>`_ (incl. feature requests) or PRs here.

+You will need `pre-commit <https://pre-commit.com/#install>`_ set up to make contributions.

 To set up development tools for this, run:

 .. code-block:: shell

+    pre-commit install
     virtualenv .venv

     .venv/bin/activate